The Real Brokerage (REAX)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-In Q4, The Real Brokerage reported EPS at negative $0.03, up from negative $0.07 in the same quarter last year.
+In Q3, The Real Brokerage reported EPS of $0, up from negative $0.01 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street is optimistic.
-Analysts forecast The Real Brokerage’s full-year EPS of negative $0.14 will reach break even.
+Over the next 12 months, Wall Street expects The Real Brokerage to improve its earnings losses.
+Analysts forecast its full-year EPS of negative $0.04 will advance to negative $0.02.

 8. Cash Is King